-Our skin cells may regenerate quickly, but they deal with attacks from all sides, from both inside and outside the body.
-Our skin is susceptible to weather conditions, physical damage, temperature changes, moisture fluctuation, radiation, free radicals, and more.
-This means that protecting our skin requires a wide arsenal of healthy tools and nutrients to keep it safe.
-These tools can come in the form of vitamin A, vitamin E, vitamin C, antioxidants, zinc, fatty acids, and many other nutrients, some of which might surprise you.
-Now, let’s take a closer look at the 10 Best Foods for Healthy Skin.
+Our skin cells may regenerate quickly, but they deal with attacks from all sides, both internally and externally.
+It is susceptible to weather conditions, physical damage, temperature changes, moisture fluctuation, radiation, free radicals, and many other factors.
+Protecting our skin from all these situations requires a wide arsenal of healthy tools and nutrients.
+These tools can come in the form of vitamin A, E, C, antioxidants, zinc, fatty acids, and many other nutrients, some of which may surprise you.

-The 10 Best Foods For Healthy Skin
+Watch Video: 6 Best Foods For Healthy And Glowing Skin

-5) Almonds – All nuts are beneficial for your body in some way, but almonds specifically have impressive levels of vitamin E, which naturally protects the skin from the harmful effects of the sun.
+All nuts are beneficial for your body in some way, but almonds specifically have impressive levels of vitamin E, which naturally protects the skin from the harmful effects of the sun.
 Essentially, the vitamin E in almonds can help to prevent skin cancer and also functions as an antioxidant to slow the signs of aging.

 Olive oil benefits your skin both, internally as well as externally.
 The anti-inflammatory properties of olive oil help to reduce inflammation or irritation on the skin, while the antioxidant properties help to prevent more serious internal damage.
 Also, when rubbed on the skin topically, olive oil can soften the skin and reduce wrinkles.